Skip to Main Content

 Steps for Downsizing Lawns

 As a first step to downsizing, rethink the meaning of the word “weed.”
 Simply allow a part of your backyard to revert to nature; let whatever chooses to seed itself take over.
 To prevent a succession of trees and shrubs, this area can eventually be mowed, preferably with a manual mower.
+Mowing just once a year is enough to prevent most woody plants, that will be hard to remove later, from establishing themselves.
 Native plants use fewer natural resources and attract wildlife.
 The potential of this type of mixed planting is enormous for wildlife and plant conservation and has been dubbed the “freedom lawn.”
 This small action will reduce the need for water and chemicals.

 The possibilities for good landscape design combinations are endless when you use ground covers, ferns, evergreens, and ornamental grasses in addition to or instead of lawn.
 Even some “hardscape” elements such as gravel or mulch surfaces and paving stones offer good design solutions.
 Little by little, that hungry and thirsty green lawn can be whittled down to a more manageable size.
 Although it will take a shift in thinking because we have been conditioned to the idea of a well-manicured lawn for so long, we can ensure our downsized lawns become more of an environmental asset than a liability.